uabrc/uabrc.github.io/docs/data_management/lts/lts_faq.md

     - [Example Policy File](res/example-synced-project-policy.json){: download="example-synced-project-policy.json" }
 1. Active and collaborative external storage.
 All users would have a specific prefix/folder they have complete control where they can add or remove data at will.
     - **General permissions:** Data stewards and the bucket owner would have permission to delete any files.
 Regular users would only be able to upload to and delete files from their owned prefix/folder.
 All users would be able to see and download any files from any other user.
     - **Purpose:** This satisfies the need for expanded storage accessible from Cheaha (via the terminal or Globus).
-All users have their own space they can use as they see fit within the bucket for extra storage while still being able to access, but not alter, files from other users in cases they need to be shared.
+All users have their own allocation they can use as they see fit within the bucket for extra storage while still being able to access, but not alter, files from other users in cases they need to be shared.
 Part of the bucket, or a separate bucket entirely, can also be used as a backup for old or current datasets where users only have read permissions.
     - **Benefits:** How the bucket can be used is much more malleable and up to the individual users.
 Empowers them to add and remove data from their own prefix/folder without oversight from stewards or the bucket owner.
     - **Drawbacks:** The policy file is more difficult to craft and manage when researchers needed to be added or removed from the bucket.
 Allowing users to delete their uploaded data at their discretion may conflict with the owner's view of those data.
     - [Example Policy File](res/example-active-external-storage-policy.json){: download="example-active-external-storage-policy.json" }